FedericoDiMarzo/GravityDrumMachine/README.md

 In this section the code architecture is depicted broadly, to introduce the main interrelated components that form the final product.

 * #### MVC structure
-Scalability was one of our main concern during development; we aimed for gradually add new components and options to our drum machine, avoiding unnecessary complexity in the code structure.
+Scalability was one of our main concern during development; we aimed to gradually add new components and options to our drum machine, avoiding unnecessary complexity in the code structure.

-To pursue this intention, we arranged our code in a MVC fashion, exploiting many useful tools and scheme proper of web apps.
+To pursue this intention, we arranged our code in a MVC fashion, exploiting many useful tools and proper schemes of web apps.

 Our **view** is defined in many *html* pages, that can be composed in a modular way, allowing us to create a single isolated file for every component of the product.
 The graphical style has been enhanced with css style files.

-The **model** comprises many javascript modules, each one containing information about physical properties, or audio parameters.
+The **model** comprises many javascript modules, each one containing information about physical properties or audio parameters.

 All the logic in the application, that connects the user interaction in the view, with model updating, is delegated to two *controller* modules.
 To allow an automatic update of model properties, most html input tags have an *auto-update* class, used inside the controller to send input's values to a model object, that updates independently.
-This design choice offers a clean and easy way to add functionality to the application, without worrying about updating the controller's code every time.
+This design choice offers a clean and easy way to add functionalities to the application without worrying about updating the controller's code every time.

 * #### Graphical rendering
-The drum machine was designed to be fun to interact with and graphically appealing; to support these principles, we needed as much freedom as an web environment could offer.
+The drum machine was designed to be fun to interact with and graphically appealing; to support these principles, we needed as much freedom as a web environment could offer.
-We used an **html canvas** component to draw our evolving universes, all the rendering process is delegated to the **GraphicRenderer** class.
+We used an **html canvas** component to draw our evolving universes, all the rendering process delegated to the **GraphicRenderer** class.

-This class takes all the information needed for showing the evolution of the universe, directly from the model.
+This class takes all the information needed for showing the evolution of the universe directly from the model.
 The rendering is completely independent from the rate at which the model is updated.

-The standard **window.requestAnimationFrame** function is used to exploit GPU acceleration, allowing for smooth animations, even on high CPU load.
+The standard **window.requestAnimationFrame** function is used to exploit GPU acceleration, allowing for smooth animations even on high CPU load.

 * #### Physical modeling
-Our project, started from a physical modeling of **gravity motion**, to which we added the possibility of **frictional forces**.
+Our project started from a physical modeling of **gravity motion**, to which we added the possibility of **frictional forces**.

-We hand-coded all the logic behind the simulation, without using external libraries, because we felt the need to design our model, over our very specific needs, allowing for a **better integration** and **performance optimization**.
+We hand-coded all the logic behind the simulation, without using external libraries, because we felt the need to design our model over our very specific needs, allowing for a **better integration** and **performance optimization**.

 * #### Step sequencing
 Aside from the *GraphicRenderer*, many other components needed some mechanism to handle regular time updates.
-To accomplish the task, we developed the class **Metronome**, that internally uses the component **Tone.Transport** (*a Tone.js component*) and a custom **event handling system**.
+To accomplish the task, we developed the **Metronome** class, that internally uses **Tone.Transport** (*a Tone.js component*) with a custom **event handling system**.

-Every drum-machine is based on the concept of rhythmic **step triggering**; some kind of *clock system* is used in order to synchronize the sequencing correctly.
+Every drum-machine is based on the concept of rhythmic **step triggering**; a *clock system* designed in order to synchronize sequencing correctly.
-For our *Gravity Drum Machine* we took advantage of the clever design of the utility *Tone.Transport*, to implement a polyrhythmic step sequencer.
+For our *Gravity Drum Machine* we took advantage of the clever design of the *Tone.Transport*  utility to implement a polyrhythmic step sequencer.

 *Tone.Transport* contains an event handling system based on a single *time signature* and *bpm*.
 In order to allow this component to fire step events, considering the possible presence of polyrhythms, our *Metronome* class performs a computation of a common *time signature* in a recursive fashion: